 All existing public streets and all streets proposed to be dedicated to the public shall be improved in accordance with city standards for public streets.
 All roads must be in compliance with the city traffic management code.
+Until that code is adopted, all local streets will not exceed 1000 vehicles per day or 100 vehicles per hour.
+Study showing compliance will be paid for by the developer.

-10-9B-12-2: ROAD GRADE
+10-9B-14-2: ROAD GRADE